batmen-lab/BioMANIA/README.md

 ### Run with Docker
 The BioMANIA project UI allows for an interactive session with the chatbot.

+> **For the Docker v2 demo, we have released a Docker image that includes the available models and data for `Scanpy`.
+At the moment, you can only check the execution for Scanpy under the v2 version.
+We are planning to release v3 later, which will accommodate more data.**

 Start front-end UI service with:
 ```shell
 docker pull chatbotuibiomania/biomania-frontend:v2